-Associate Research Director (SCRC), Assistant Professor of Operations and Supply Chain Management
+Associate Research Director (SCRC), Associate Professor of Operations and Supply Chain Management

 Tim Kraft’s research examines environmental and social responsibility issues in supply chains.
 His research topics include investigating how supply chain transparency can influence consumers’ and companies’ decisions in social responsibility contexts, examining collaborative methods to motivate suppliers to improve their sustainability practices, and studying companies’ and non-governmental organizations’ decisions regarding environmental investment decisions.